ChinmayaSharma-hue/Discord-Bot/README.md

 (Task ID : Discord Dictionary Bot)

+## Setup Instructions
+* Create a bot in this [link](https://discord.com/developers/applications) and copy the token that is generated for the bot, and paste it in the code where the bot token is to be inserted.
+* In order to make the ```$query``` command available, create an account in [openAI](https://openai.com/) and get the API key and paste it in the code where the openAI key is to be inserted.
+* Add the bot to the server of choice.
+* Type ```$help``` for further instructions.

 ## Features
 * Get the meaning of a word
 * Get the part of speech the word belongs to